 * Siberians do make the top list as breeds prone to Diabetes especially once they are older.
 All of our dog's blood sugar we monitor very close with the same glucose monitor a vet office would use and do this randomly and never have had an issue with our dogs, but do know it is a common issue for our breed and many become diabetic as they age.

 :) Overall our breed the Siberian Husky is considered a pretty healthy breed of dog, with longevity behind them due to metabolism that is much needed to survive 75 deg below 0 living 9-15 years, they are easy keepers being a Northern breed they utilize energy and fats well.
 They are not a large breed only 35-60 lbs tops.
 They are light-footed and do not smell I Love this breed dearly.

 This is an autoimmune disease against pigmentation cells.
 Clinical signs are due to progressive inﬂammation in the eye uveitis.
 Ocular signs typically precede dermatological signs of the disease.
-How it presents depend on the degree of inﬂammation, the part of the eye affected, and length of time they have had the disease.
+How it presents depends on the degree of inﬂammation, the part of the eye affected, and the length of time they have had the disease.
 Symptoms can be Squinting, light sensitivity and inﬂammation of tissue around the eye.
 Severe inﬂammation can take place inside the eye and retinal detachments resulting in sudden vision loss are not uncommon with this disease.
 Loss of pigmentation is common in the course of the disease.